-We are holding the IILAH Reading Group by Zoom for the remaining sessions this semester.
-If you would like to join online, please click here.
-Zoom is free to join and reasonably easy to use.
-We very much hope we can return to normal as soon as possible.
+We are holding the IILAH Reading Group by Zoom for the remainder of this year.
+If you would like to join online, please RSVP to Connor Foley at firstname.lastname@example.org.

 The 1939 World's Fair, New York - the audience looks down at General Motor's Futurama exhibition